asyncapi/bindings/anypointmq/README.md

 Additional fields MAY be present but are ignored if the server binding object is interpreted according to this version of the bindings specification.

+Note that all of these fields serve _code generation_ based on the AsyncAPI document, rather than defining the contract of the message-driven API.

 ### Examples

-The following example shows a `servers` object with two server objects, both using `anypointmq` as the `protocol`, and one having a server binding object for `anypointmq`:
+The following example shows a `servers` object with two servers, both using `anypointmq` as the `protocol`, and one having a server binding object for `anypointmq`:

 ```yaml
 servers: